frikky/mongodocker/README.md

 # Config
 This is where the data is handled.
 Will add more data soon, and do some test runs of different categories etc. before locking it down.
 Run handle\_data.py to regenerate data from config file.

-# Local data storing
-For now, while testing, all the data collected from config/config.json is stored in tmp\_data.

-# Clearing the DB
-There are currently three ways that all work well:
-1. Restart docker container (It's not gonna run in docker soonish)
-2. Run "python mongodb.py clear"
-3. Start the webserver and go to localhost/clear

-All of these will clear the entire database.

 # Adding data
-Currently there are plans for three different ways of adding data:
 * config file - cronjob for calling depencies/handle\_data.read\_config
-* external 		- posting to localhost/80 using a specific call.
-Supports bulk but not kwargs yet.
-* manual		- Using the function depencies/handle\_data.add\_data\_to\_db
+* POST request - Use a API request

 # Done from todo
 * Add logic for IP, URL, hashes and categories